s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-creativity-self-doubt.markdown

 * Since your brain is unique, it is unfair to compare it to someone else's.
 You are the result of billions of years of evolution, celebrate it.
 * Innovation is tricky.
 A musician's first melody might become a classic.
 A technological marvel may only come to life after a century of contributions by various people.
 Thus, the question - "When will I do something great?" is pointless.
 Also, you are not the one to decide if your work is great.
 * If you work in a field long enough, you are almost guaranteed to contribute something to it.
 A person with a "gift" for drawing might become a mathematics teacher in an elementary school.
-They might not be able to create new formulas but they might be able to teach maths better with visual aid.
+They might not be able to create new formulas but hey, they are good at drawing!
 A great visual explanation might be just what one "gifted" kid needed to get interested in maths and later become a great mathematician.
-Would you still say you did nothing for mathematics?
+Would you still say they did nothing for mathematics?

 ## Just work.
 There's no one shot way to figure what career would be the best for you.
 You will need to explore before you can find the one for you.
 It's better to start with something that you like, can make you money and you can do it for hours without getting tired.